 These types of dozer might be classified based on the blades used.

-Different blades serve entirely different functions, can deal with various kinds of materials and multiple loads.
+Different blades serve entirely different functions and it can deal with various kinds of materials and multiple loads.

 An S-blade is the smallest blade dozer and does not have surface wings, this blade assigns to the lower rear corners of the module.

-It is best for fine-grained and medium-to-hard-density materials, and its straight-shaped disadvantages the limits of lifting and carrying capabilities of the dozer.
+It is best for fine-grained and medium-to-hard-density materials and its straight-shaped limits of lifting and carrying capabilities of the dozer.

 Some capabilities of the S-blade include stumping, backfilling, grading clay.

 5.Universal Blade (U-Blade):